 How Handshake anonymizes candidate data

 Once you have prepared a file with a list of applicants and have validated its format, Handshake will anonymize all fields in the file that could be used to identify the exact candidate.
-Specifically, Handshake will run a SHA-256 hashing algorithm on the First Name, Last Name, and Email fields in the file.
-This process will transform the plaintext names and emails into 64-character hexadecimal values that are functionally impossible to decrypt.
+Specifically, Handshake will run an SHA-256 hashing algorithm on the First Name, Last Name, and Email fields in the file.
+This process will transform plaintext names and emails into 64-character hexadecimal values that are functionally impossible to decrypt.

 File validation and hashing take place in your browser on your computer.
 Handshake does not receive any data from your local system until after hashing and you explicitly click the button to upload.